 At this time, however, the Indians did not seem to think of asserting their own rights, but, took part in the quarrels of the two nations, which were both equally regardless of them: a very fortunate circumstance for the French, as Canada then contained only 45,000 inhabitants, and the whole of Louisiana no more than 7,000 whites, while the English colonies had a population of over a million.

-The rival nations now only waited an occasion of commencing the contest; and it soon arrived.
+The rival nations now only waited for an occasion of commencing the contest, and it soon arrived.
 Before long, several individuals in Virginia and England associated together under the name of the Ohio Company, and obtained a grant from the crown of 600,000 acres of land, lying in the country claimed by both England and France.
 The objectives of this company were commercial as well as territorial, and measures were taken for securing all the advantages which could be derived from their charter by establishing trading-houses and employing persons to survey the country.

 The governor of Canada, on receiving information of what he considered an encroachment on the French dominions, wrote to the governors of New York and Pennsylvania, stating that the English traders had trespassed upon French territory, and that, if they were not made to desist, he should be under the necessity of seizing them.
 Finding his threats disregarded, he proceeded to put them in execution; and, arresting the company’s servants, had them conveyed as prisoners to Presque Isle, on Lake Erie, where he was engaged in erecting a strong fort.
-About the same time, a communication was opened from Presque Isle, along French Creek and the Alleghany River, to the Ohio River.
+About the same time, communication was opened from Presque Isle, along French Creek and the Alleghany River, to the Ohio River.
 This communication was kept up by detachments of troops posted at proper distances, in works capable of protecting them against an attack made with small arms alone.